How Greyparrot Analyzer has complemented GreenTech teams’ expertise

-GreenTech is one of the largest PET waste recyclers in Europe, with facilities in Romania, Slovakia, and Lithuania.
+GreenTech is one of the largest PET waste recyclers in Europe, with facilities in Romania, Slovakia, and Lithuania has replaced infeed sampling with automated monitoring with Greyparrot Analyzer.

 In addition to recycling various types of PET, GreenTech manufactures secondary raw materials like PET flakes, food-grade pellets, and polyester fibers.
 Sectors as varied as the automotive industry, construction and textiles use those products, making the company a key driver of circularity in Europe.

-GreenTech’s multinational AI strategy was designed to address different challenges in different facilities: In Slovakia and Romania, GreenTech’s team uses Greyparrot Analyzer to monitor infeed material, negotiate with suppliers and maximise yields.
+As one of the major recyclers in Eastern Europe, GreenTech has taken a step forward to become more agile and has implemented a multinational AI strategy designed to address different challenges in different facilities: In Slovakia and Romania, GreenTech’s team uses Greyparrot Analyzer to monitor infeed material, negotiate with suppliers and maximise yields.
+Although GreenTech had a robust Quality Control process and competitive performance, the AI technology adds an extra layer of efficiency and transparency on the recycling process by getting accurate data from the complex waste stream.

 The challenge: Keeping track of inconsistent supplier material